 Vegetables are so effective at healing that, according to the National Cancer Institute, cruciferous veggies (broccoli, cabbage, collards, kale, radish etc.) can help prevent cancer because they are rich in glucosinolates – a large group of sulfur-containing glucosides.
-Known to break down during chewing and digestion, these powerhouse chemicals can slow down and even reverse cancer cells growth.
-Additionally, it has also been reported that glucosinolates can treat the following health concerns: (18)
+Known to break down during chewing and digestion, these powerhouse chemicals can help fight cancer cells growth.
+Additionally, it has also been reported that glucosinolates can help address the following health concerns: (18)

 - Bacterial and viral infections